liccium/tos-app/README.md

-# tos-app
+# tos-cloud
-Terms of service for Liccium app
+Terms of service for Liccium cloud application